kongware/ftor/README.md

 ```
 ### Duck Typing and Meta Programming

-You must not perform duck typing or meta programming on typed arrays, because in a typed language you should know your types at any point in your code:
+Generally, you shouldn't use typed arrays as plain old Javascript Objects, except for applying native methods of the `Array` prototype.
+Moreover you must not perform duck typing or meta programming on them, because in a typed language you should know your types at any point in your code:

 ```Javascript
 const xs = Arr([1, 2, 3, 4]),